 The GPD training program has three components: coursework, community building, and research & fieldwork.
 All GPD fellows must complete the core requirements and are expected to be active in community-building activities.
 GPD trainees are invited to take advantage of the courses and talks offered and are expected to be active in these and other community-building activities.

-All trainees must fulfill the following:
+All fellows are required and trainees are encouraged to fulfill the following:

 - DEVL 2000, the foundational interdisciplinary course

 - One module (short methods courses specifically designed for GPD)

 - Attend the weekly Development and Governance Seminar (DGS)